A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Abstract

 This decomposition admits a variational characterization as the unique minimizer of a strictly convex log-determinant optimization problem, which in turn yields a natural dual formulation that can be efficiently exploited computationally.
 We derive several properties, including the stability of the decomposition.

 We further develop feasibility-preserving Newton-type algorithms with provable convergence guarantees and analyze their per-iteration complexity in terms of algebraic properties of the decomposed matrix and the underlying subspace.
-Finally, we show that the proposed decomposition arises naturally in exponential utility maximization, a central problem in mathematical finance.
+Finally, we present two applications: one in mathematical finance, where the decomposition arises naturally in exponential utility maximization, and one in linear algebra, where our main theorem characterizes a new bilinear triangular decomposition for positive definite matrices, obtained together with a direct elimination algorithm.

 \begin{MSCcodes} 15A39, 15B48, 90C25, 91G10 \end{MSCcodes}